- 2 plans available + optional add-ons

-Most home warranty companies have three levels of coverage—a basic plan that covers appliances and/or home systems (such as air conditioning), a combo plan that includes coverage for additional items like a Whirlpool bathtub or a clothes washer and dryer, and optional add-ons for special features like a pool, spa, or guest house.
+Home Warranty providers typically offer warranty policies that cover home systems in addition to major home appliances.
+Some of these systems offered are air conditioning, heating, ductwork, plumbing and electrical systems.
+Most home warranty companies have three levels of coverage options—a basic appliances plan that covers appliances and/or major systems, a combo plan that includes additional coverage like a Whirlpool bathtub or a clothes washer and dryer, and optional add-on coverage for special features like a pool, spa, or guest house.

-As seen in the table above, most home warranties will set limits on repairs and replacements at a specific dollar amount.
+As seen in the table above, most home warranty policies will set limits on repairs and replacements at a specific dollar amount.
 For example, your home warranty company may pay for a refrigerator replacement up to $1,306, leaving you to pay for the remaining $620.

 Additionally, many home warranty companies don’t cover appliances or systems that have pre-existing conditions or have been improperly installed or inadequately maintained, which often includes rust and corrosion.